stardogventures/stardao/README.md

 Partials can't derive from the base class, since the methods have different signatures.
 So while you could write Partials yourself, you'd be violating DRY pretty badly.
 Fortunately, Stardao has a solution, inspired by Google's AutoValue.
 To automatically generate Partials, just include the `stardao-auto` module, and add `@AutoPartial` to your entity class.

 Stardao will automatically generate a `PartialEntityname` class to go with your entity.
 This leverages AutoValue and will therefore be immutable.
 It uses builders, with no prefix on the setter methods.
+You can also convert a regular entity into a partial with `PartialEntityname.of(entity)`.

 ### Define Your Dao